 Organize and Plan Ahead

-You also want to prepare for any issues that may arise.
+You also want to prepare for any surprises that may arise.
 Follow these steps to stay organized and ready for whatever the season may bring:

-- Spring clean: Things can pile up in office spaces, trucks and/or warehouses.
+Things can pile up in office spaces, trucks and warehouses.
 Take some time to clean out any clutter, tools or spare parts that may be lying around.